 Graphically Modern

 We determined that the entire main level would be opened up to create more physical and visual connections between space.
-Removing soffits, upper cabinets, doorways and walls that blocked the flow of the space allowed us to connect these spaces creating a better space for this young family to be together.
-A commercial style window and door replaced an existing sliding door, allowing the kitchen to expand without losing natural light, and a cooktop and stacked ovens doubled its productive capacity.
-The resulting space is a study in contrasts: the pattern of wood grain on the floor with the texture of glossy laminated plastic and brushed aluminum on the countertops; the lightness of the Minnesota stone mantelpiece with the dark woodwork of its surround.
+Removing soffits, upper cabinets, doorways and walls that blocked the flow of the space allowed us to connect these spaces creating a better area for this young family to spend time together.
+A commercial style window and door replaced an existing sliding door, allowing the kitchen to expand without losing natural light, and a cooktop as well as stacked ovens doubled its productive capacity.
+The resulting space is graphic, modern and clean, and a study in contrasts.
+The pattern of wood grain on the floor with the texture of glossy laminated plastic and brushed aluminum on the countertops; the lightness of the Minnesota stone mantelpiece with the dark woodwork of its surround.

 Completed